Why Young Adult Ministries Don't Work Well in Asian American Churches

 3) The Lack of Commonality

-The whole point of a church having a life stage is to gather people together who have something in common in order to better relate to one another.
+The whole point of a church having a life stage is to gather people who have something in common in order to better relate to one another.
 This is why college ministries work: everybody who participates is about 18-21 years old, attends a local university, has a lot of energy, and is generally happy about life.
 This is also why family ministries work: everybody who participates is married, works a full-time job, has no energy, and is generally tired in life.
 Community is easily built in such a context.

 But what do the young adults at your church have in common?
 Some young adults are twenty-one years old while others are thirty-one; some attend school while others have a career; some have a lot of energy while others have no energy; some are happy while others are miserable.
-The one thing that they have in common is that they're single - and since some are dating, even this isn't necessarily true.
+The one thing that they have in common is that they're single - and since some of them are dating, even this isn't necessarily true.

 So the lack of natural commonality makes it confusing on why churches are trying to group this group of people together in the first place.
 And if the only thing you can point to is their single status, then that leads to my next point.